SamanthaWangdl/academic-kickstart/content/project/drug/index.md

 +++
 # Project title.
-title = "Drug molecule representation"
+title = "Coronavirus Drug Prediction based on Machine Learning and Graph Neural Network"

 # Date this page was created.
-date = 2017-11-29T00:00:00
+date = 2020-7-9T00:00:00

 # Project summary to display on homepage.
-summary = "Creation of the economic impact assessement package iotables."
+summary = "Our group tried all the methods of drug molecule representation learning under the MIT Drug Prediction Competition.
+We not only achieved 88% of auc-roc results, but also implemented all the drug molecule processing methods and solved the problem of data imbalance."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`
-tags = ["R"]
+tags = ["Deep Learning"]

 # Optional external URL for project (replaces project detail page).
 # external_link = "https://runwang.xyz/page1/landing_page/"